Pemphigoid

 Pemphigoid gestationis, formerly known as herpes gestationis despite lacking association with the herpes virus, refers to the emergence of blisters during or shortly following pregnancy.
 This condition typically manifests abruptly towards the end of pregnancy but may manifest at any stage of pregnancy.
 Pemphigoid gestationis incidence is estimated at approximately 1 in 50,000 pregnancies.

 Primarily affecting white women with a history of prior pregnancies and contraceptive pill usage, pemphigoid gestationis presents with itchy blisters predominantly on the upper body.
 The initial symptoms often resemble hives-like lesions, notably concentrated around the abdomen, particularly surrounding the navel, subsequently spreading to the torso and limbs.
 Following an initial phase, blister formation may assume a circular pattern.
-Scarring is uncommon unless secondary infection occurs.
+Scarring is uncommon unless a secondary infection occurs.
 In less than 5% of cases, transmission from mother to fetus is possible.
 Recurrence may occur during or shortly after childbirth.

 The presentation, extent, and onset of symptoms could vary across people and various types of pemphigoids.
 However, certain characteristics of the blisters remain consistent irrespective of their location on the body, including: